SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 $my_vector = FFI::new( RAYLIB_FFI_Vector3D ); // uninit
 ```

-Arrays of Raylib's structs can be created this way :
+Arrays of Raylib's structs whose deletion is managed by PHP's garbage collector can be created this way :

 ```PHP